parham-afkar/dockerize-php-projects/README.md

 Additionally, if you need to change the `domain` in Nginx, you can do so by modifying the `APP_DOMAIN variable`.

+``Note:`` If you want to modify the file related to the Nginx virtual host, you should edit the `default.conf.template` file located in the `./nginx/templates/ directory`.

+`Please avoid changing the default.conf file in the ./nginx/conf.d/ path`.

 To run Docker, use the following command:
 `docker-compose up --build -d` OR `docker compose up --build -d`